gvwilson/thirdbit/unused/voyage/index.md

 on the west coast.
 A huge storm in the first week of Chrysoryl buried the besiegers of Pohjoinen in eight strides of snow.
 Alive and unalive alike were forced to retreat to whatever shelter they could find, but the rebellion did not stop.
-Necessity's cramped quarters made the Pale Remainder for the æmott still lurking in their ranks, while bandits from the Helada Mountains, more accustomed than lowlanders to the harsh conditions, were able to raid isolated *maatilaso* almost at will.
+Necessity's cramped quarters made the Pale Remainder easier targets for the æmott still lurking in their ranks, while bandits from the Helada Mountains, more accustomed than lowlanders to the harsh conditions, were able to raid isolated *maatilaso* almost at will.

 The winter of 1091-92 was not just cold; it was also long.
 Pohjoinen harbor was still frozen solid at the end of Chrysoprase, fully a month after the ice would normally have started to break up.
 Incredibly, the city was still free, although it had suffered heavy losses: already low on supplies when winter set in, many of its people had succumbed to cold and starvation.[^cannibalism] Their only consolation was that the same was happening to the Pale armies shivering on their doorstep.

 [^cannibalism]: Plays and novels about the siege, particularly those written in Praczedt, sometimes imply that Pohjoinen's inhabitants resorted to cannibalism during the siege.
 It must be emphasized that there is absolutely no evidence to support this: having had their own bodies used as raw material for six centuries, Ruudians consider eating human flesh, even in extreme situations, an unbreakable taboo, one which unfortunately extends to medical procedures such as flensing.
 Praczny authors' portrayal of mothers "accidentally" roasting themselves so that their children can eat therefore tells us much more about the people of Praczedt than it does about the events in Pohjoinen.